 The Homeless Writers Project

-Tammy Kling facilitates and teaches a Writers workshop, and life skills class to homeless across the nation.
-In Dallas the class is taught at the Stewpot, downtown, with ministry also at Soul church.
+Tammy Kling facilitates and teaches a Writers workshop and life skills class to the homeless across the nation.
+In Dallas, the class is taught at the Stewpot, downtown, with the ministry also at Soul Church.
 Through this discipleship program, participants are guided to reclaim their lives and understand their God given destiny.
 Through a curriculum called Disciple, individuals learn to break free from the bondage of pain, addiction, gang membership, childhood abuse, and other life issues.
 Each year homeless men and women are rehabilitated and restored with their families as a result of this program.

 Tammy teaches entrepreneurship classes in inner city schools for Junior Achievement to help equip teens with life skills and character building tools.